Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 In the quiet town of Irwin, Pennsylvania, nestled in the 15642 zip code, a dispute was quietly brewing that would soon test the resilience of a local family's insurance policy—and the patience of everyone involved.

-The Incident: On September 14, 2023, Sarah and Michael Jensen, longtime residents of Irwin, hosted a small family gathering in their newly renovated kitchen.
+The Incident: On September 14, 2023, Sarah and the claimant, longtime residents of Irwin, hosted a small family gathering in their newly renovated kitchen.
 During the evening, a forgotten candle knocked over a nearby spice rack, igniting a fire that spread rapidly, causing significant smoke and water damage.
 The damage estimate totaled $38,750, covering new drywall, cabinetry repairs, and electrical rewiring.
 The Jensens promptly filed a claim with Pine Grove Mutual Insurance, their provider since 2015.

 Timeline & Arbitration: After months of back-and-forth negotiation from October 2023 through early January 2024, the Jensens and Pine Grove Mutual agreed to resolve the dispute through binding arbitration, held on February 15, 2024, at the Westmoreland County Arbitration Center.